t-jor/marketing-roi-analytics/README.md

 # Marketing ROI Modeling & Performance Analysis (PowerFlow Case Study)

+**Modeling user-level ROI and evaluating channel efficiency through unified marketing and in-app behavioral data**
-## A modular dbt Cloud pipeline in Snowflake to integrate marketing and user data for user-level ROI analysis
+*A modular dbt Cloud pipeline in Snowflake integrating attribution sources, transaction data, and LTV logic into a production-ready ROI data model.*

 ---

 ## 📘 Project Overview

-This portfolio project simulates a **Business Intelligence case study** for the fictional fitness app **PowerFlow**, focusing on marketing ROI analysis and modern data modeling using **dbt Cloud** and **Snowflake**.
+This portfolio project simulates a BI case study for the fictional fitness app PowerFlow, focusing on user-level ROI modeling and channel performance analysis using dbt Cloud and Snowflake.

 ### 💼 Business Context